 JMeter is a freeware tool which is in high demand.
 But lack of some features restricts JMeter to become a powerful tool.
-One of them is not getting some important features directly like Parameter Setting which is easily available in LoadRunner (Refer LoadRunner Parameter Settings).
-As this feature is not directly available in JMeter, so you need to make the use of some of the existing elements in the JMeter and implement the mode of accessing the parameter value as required.
+One of them is not getting some important features directly like Parameter Setting which is easily available in LoadRunner (Refer to LoadRunner Parameter Settings).
+As this feature is not directly available in JMeter, so you need to make use of some of the existing elements in the JMeter and implement the mode of accessing the parameter value as required.
 In this article, you will learn how to implement the sequential value of a parameter at each occurrence in JMeter.
 For this purpose, you would require 4 elements to add under Thread Group:

 - Loop Controller

 The Parameter file i.e. CSV file has the following values:

 Add all the above-mentioned elements under a thread group (Refer to Figure 02)

 Click ‘Loop Controller’ and provide the value in the ‘Loop Count’ field which should be equal to the number of occurrences.
 In this example, I have taken 3 as loop count i.e. I want to use 3 values from the list within the same iteration.
 Refers to Figure 03.

 Let’s have a look at the CSV Data Set Config and apply the same in your scenario.
 Make sure you provide the correct CSV file path and variable name.
 ‘Sharing mode’ must be set as ‘Current thread’.

 The ‘Counter’ element is used to generate a new variable each time in which parameter value will be substituted in the sampler request (Pay attention to number format as in a similar way it has to be substituted in sampler request)